 As an alternative, Parts 1 and 2 of Schedule 5 may be completed for every Letting Document at the Property without using the Supplement.

-As mentioned earlier, the certifier and recipient of the Certificate should agree whether the Certificate should cover any assured shorthold tenancies or other residential Letting Documents and, if so, the level of detail required.
+As mentioned earlier, the certifier and recipient of the Certificate should agree whether the Certificate should cover any assured shorthold tenancies (or assured periodic tenancies from 1 May 2026) or other residential Letting Documents and, if so, the level of detail required.

 Sublettings